 The ASML Foundation supports education projects around the world, focusing on those located in countries in which ASML operates: the Netherlands, Belgium, France, Germany, Ireland, Israel, Italy, the United Kingdom, China, Taiwan, Japan, Korea, Malaysia, Singapore and the United States.
-We also fund projects in other countries, provided that ASML employees are actively involved in the project or have submitted it personally.
+We also fund projects in other countries, provided that ASML employees are actively involved or have submitted the application personally.

 In 2021, we sponsored 22 projects in eight countries, some directly and some as a co-sponsor.
 In addition to our financial assistance, ASML employees support our projects by volunteering their time and skills.
 Since 2002, the ASML Foundation has provided approximately €14 million to more than 425 projects in more than 50 countries.

 The ASML Foundation began as an entity that administered an incentive share program for ASML's management.
 In the late 1990s, the entity had a surplus of ASML shares that had to remain in the foundation due to stipulations in its bylaws.
 ASML decided to change the entity’s purpose and transform it into a foundation that could financially support projects and charities.

 The ASML Foundation was established as an independent charity (stichting) under Dutch law in December 2001.
 As of 2007, the Foundation does not maintain ownership of any ASML shares to avoid a conflict of interest.

 A distinct, separately managed entity, the ASML Foundation is supported by ASML through an annual contribution of €1 million and the generous use of the company's facilities.